BryanPlummer/Two_branch_network/README.md

   ./run_two_branch.sh --train 1 flickr gru default_gru
   ```

-Training using both `avg` and `attend` language models should take less than an hour on a Titan Xp GPU (on Flickr30K, just a few minutes), but `gru` and other simple alternative recurrent models take considerably longer to train and tends to perform worse on this task when using a pretrained word embedding (see additional results [here]().
+Training using both `avg` and `attend` language models should take less than an hour on a Titan Xp GPU (on Flickr30K, just a few minutes), but `gru` and other simple alternative recurrent models take considerably longer to train and tends to perform worse on this task when using a pretrained word embedding (see additional results [here](http://openaccess.thecvf.com/content_ICCV_2019/papers/Burns_Language_Features_Matter_Effective_Language_Representations_for_Vision-Language_Tasks_ICCV_2019_paper.pdf)).
 More complicated recurrent models may improve performance, however.

 Evaluating the model on the 1K test splits for each dataset can be accomplished using: